 Create MySQL service

-The next step is to create a Service to expose the MySQL container and
+The next step is to create a Service to expose the

-make it accessible from the
+MySQL container and make it accessible from the

-wordpress container you are going to create.
+wordpress container you are

 You will use the Service manifest defined in